Chuck Billy: Work outside of Testament

-In 2022, Billy appeared on deathcore band Shadow of Intent's new album Elegy released on January 14.
+In 2022, Billy appeared on deathcore band Shadow of Intent's song "Blood in the Sands of Time" from their Elegy album which was released on January 14.

-Possible solo album

 In an August 2021 interview on The Jasta Show, Billy revealed that he might release a solo album in the future and hinted that its musical direction would be different from the traditional thrash metal style of Testament.